grammyjs/website/site/docs/plugins/session.md

 Check out the respective repositories about each individual setup.
 They contain information about how to connect them to your storage solution.

+You may also want to [scroll down](#storage-enhancements) to see how the session plugin is able to enhance any storage adapter.

 ## Multi Sessions

 The session plugin is able to store different fragments of your session data in different places.